Extended Version: Characterizing Distributed Photovoltaic Panel Investment Equilibria: Introduction

-Unlike centralized projects planned and operated by utilities, distributed solar investments are driven by decisions of \purple{individual} households and businesses. \mehdi{Several factors influence these decisions.
-A key factor is the financial return from the investment, driven by the expected revenue earned in short-term distribution-level markets over the panels’ lifespan, where that revenue is determined by the markets’ equilibria.
+Unlike centralized projects planned and operated by utilities, distributed solar investments at the distribution level reflect \purple{individual} adoption and investment decisions by households and businesses. \mehdi{Several factors influence these decisions.
+A key factor is the financial return from the investment, driven by the expected revenue earned in short-term distribution-level markets over the panel lifespan, where that revenue is determined by the markets’ equilibria.
 Meanwhile, these short-term equilibria depend on the aggregate invested panel capacity available in the markets, which is shaped by the long-term investment equilibrium that emerges from interactions among individual investors.} \mehdi{Therefore, there is a \emph{feedback loop} between short-term markets equilibria and long-term investment equilibrium, as each influences the other.
-A precise characterization of this relationship is crucial for understanding the emergence of investment equilibria.} This insight is not only \purple{important} for utilities and independent system operators, who \mehdi{should} account for distributed capacity growth in their \purple{planning} studies, but also for policymakers and market designers aiming to understand the long-term impact of diverse market designs on the solar panel adoption. \purple{This motivates us to study the following critical open question:} \purple{\emph{How do short-term market equilibria, arising from diverse solar market mechanisms, shape the corresponding long-term distributed investment \orange{equilibrium}?}}
+A precise characterization of this relationship is crucial for understanding the emergence of investment equilibria.} This insight is not only \purple{important} for utilities and independent system operators, who \mehdi{should} account for distributed capacity growth in their \purple{planning} studies, but also for policymakers and market designers aiming to understand the long-term impact of diverse market designs on PV panel adoption. \purple{This motivates us to study the following critical open question\footnote{We note that a few studies in related settings (e.g., conventional generation investment) also link long-run investment equilibria to short-run operational equilibria.
+However, they largely focus on spot markets~\cite{bushnell2007equilibrium,mousavian2020equilibria} and either do not yield closed-form characterizations~\cite{bushnell2007equilibrium} or incorporate detailed consumer modeling (e.g., heterogeneity)~\cite{bushnell2007equilibrium,mousavian2020equilibria}.}:} \purple{\emph{How do short-term market equilibria, arising from diverse solar market mechanisms, shape the corresponding long-term distributed investment \orange{equilibrium}?}}